 Even if you don't pay online through TurboTenant, your landlord can track payments that you make in their TurboTenant account.
 We'll still report each on-time payment to TransUnion, our trusted credit bureau.

 If you are already using TurboTenant for rent payments, you will likely see an option to set up Rent Reporting in the To-Do and Payment tabs.
-Simply click the Set Up Reporting or Get Started buttons and confirm a few details about yourself such as your name and address history.
+Simply click the Get Started button and confirm a few details about yourself such as your name and address history:

 Once your landlord creates a charge, or if you're already using rent payments, you will see in the Payments section that Rent Reporting is on!
 When you enable Rent Reporting, all on-time payments you make through TurboTenant or that your landlord records as paid will be reported to TransUnion.